Global Food Systems

 • The global food processing industry

-• Widespread use of palm oil, palm plantations, processing mills and sustainability issues
+• Palm oil, palm plantations, processing mills and sustainability issues

 • Supply Chains and Distribution Infrastructure